What Is a Film Fixer? The Complete Guide to Production Fixers

 The Full Scope of a Production Fixer's Work in Brazil

-A production fixer's responsibilities span the entire lifecycle of a shoot, from the earliest location research through post-wrap equipment returns.
-In Brazil, those responsibilities carry layers of complexity shaped by the country's size, its multi-tiered government structure, its environmental protections, and a domestic production culture anchored by the enormous influence of Globo and a film heritage that runs from Cinema Novo through the contemporary renaissance.
+Here is the breakdown.
+A production fixer's responsibilities span the entire lifecycle of a shoot, from the earliest location research through post-wrap gear returns.
+In Brazil, those responsibilities carry layers of complexity shaped by the country's size, its multi-tiered government structure, its site-level protections, and a domestic production culture anchored by the huge influence of Globo and a film heritage that runs from Cinema Novo through the modern renaissance.

-• [Filming permits](/services/pre-production/film-permit-acquisition/) — identifying the correct authority for each location, whether that is the Prefeitura for public spaces, IPHAN for heritage-listed colonial districts in Salvador or Ouro Preto, IBAMA for anything touching the Amazon or other protected biomes, or RioFilme and the São Paulo Film Commission for shoots in their respective cities
+- [Filming permits](/services/pre-production/film-permit-acquisition/) — identifying the correct authority for each location, whether that is the Prefeitura for public spaces, IPHAN for heritage-listed colonial districts in Salvador or Ouro Preto, IBAMA for anything touching the Amazon or other covered biomes, or RioFilme and the São Paulo Film Commission for shoots in their respective cities

-• [Crew sourcing](/services/film-crew/) — drawing on Brazil's deep and technically skilled talent pool, from camera and grip crews trained alongside Globo's massive TV production infrastructure to specialist underwater operators in Fernando de Noronha and jungle-experienced teams in Manaus
+- [Crew sourcing](/services/film-crew/) — drawing on Brazil's deep and in tech skilled talent pool, from camera and grip crews trained alongside Globo's massive TV production infrastructure to pro underwater operators in Fernando de Noronha and jungle-skilled teams in Manaus

-• Equipment — arranging rental from established São Paulo and Rio vendors, coordinating customs clearance for imported gear through notoriously slow Brazilian ports, and sourcing backup equipment domestically when customs timelines slip
+- Gear — arranging rental from set up São Paulo and Rio vendors, setting up customs clearance for imported gear through notoriously slow Brazilian ports, and sourcing backup gear domestically when customs timelines slip

-• [Location scouting](/services/pre-production/location-scouting-services/) — matching creative briefs against a country whose visual range runs from the glass towers of Avenida Paulista to the 17th-century Pelourinho district, from Iguazu Falls to the dunes of Lençóis Maranhenses, while accounting for permit feasibility, security considerations, and the practical challenge of moving crew and equipment across vast distances
+- [Location scouting](/services/pre-production/location-scouting-services/) — matching creative briefs against a country whose visual range runs from the glass towers of Avenida Paulista to the 17th-century Pelourinho district, from Iguazu Falls to the dunes of Lençóis Maranhenses, while accounting for permit feasibility, security considerations, and the practical challenge of moving crew and gear across vast distances

-• Government and community liaison — representing the production to federal, state, and municipal authorities and building relationships with favela community leaders, indigenous communities in the Amazon, quilombola settlements, and private landowners whose cooperation is non-negotiable for access
+- Government and community liaison — representing the production to federal, state, and city authorities and building relationships with favela community leaders, indigenous communities in the Amazon, quilombola settlements, and private landowners whose cooperation is non-negotiable for access

-• Transport and accommodation — organizing vehicle fleets across a country with continental distances, internal flights between shooting regions, hotel blocks in cities where production activity competes with tourism and Carnival season, and daily crew logistics that may involve boat transfers on the Amazon or 4x4 convoys through unpaved roads
+- Transport and lodging — organizing car fleets across a country with continental distances, internal flights between shooting regions, hotel blocks in cities where production activity competes with tourism and Carnival season, and daily crew logistics that may involve boat transfers on the Amazon or 4x4 convoys through unpaved roads

-• Budget management — constructing accurate local budgets in BRL, managing the complexity of Brazilian taxation (ICMS, ISS, and withholding requirements vary by state and municipality), processing invoices from local vendors, and preventing cost overruns caused by unfamiliarity with a market where inflation and exchange rate volatility add unpredictability
+- Budget management — constructing accurate local budgets in BRL, managing the complexity of Brazilian taxation (ICMS, ISS, and withholding needs differ by state and municipality), processing invoices from local vendors, and preventing cost overruns caused by unfamiliarity with a market where inflation and exchange rate volatility add unpredictability

 Pre-Production: Laying Groundwork Across a Continent

 Before a single frame is captured, the fixer builds the operational foundation.
 In Brazil, this starts with location research that accounts for far more than visual appeal.
-A baroque church in Salvador's historic center may be visually perfect but requires IPHAN clearance with lead times that can stretch to months.
-A favela rooftop in Rio offers an iconic backdrop but demands community negotiation through local leaders, not government permits.
-A stretch of Amazon riverbank provides an irreplaceable setting but triggers IBAMA environmental review and may require coordination with FUNAI if indigenous territories are nearby.
-The fixer maps every proposed location against the relevant permit authority, builds realistic approval timelines, and flags conflicts before they become crises.
-Simultaneously, they source local crew from Brazil's substantial talent base — a workforce shaped by decades of high-volume production for Globo and a growing feature film industry — negotiate equipment rental or manage temporary import processes, arrange accommodation that keeps the crew close to set, and construct a budget that accounts for Brazilian costs international producers routinely underestimate: the mandatory 13th-month salary for any locally employed crew, the transport premiums imposed by distance, and the seasonal price spikes around Carnival and New Year.
+A baroque church in Salvador's historic center may be visually perfect but needs IPHAN clearance with lead times that can stretch to months.
+A favela rooftop in Rio gives an iconic backdrop but demands community deal-making through local leaders, not government permits.
+A stretch of Amazon riverbank gives an irreplaceable setting but triggers IBAMA site-level checks and may need planning with FUNAI if indigenous areas are nearby.
+The fixer maps each proposed location against the relevant permit authority, builds realistic approval timelines, and flags conflicts before they become crises.
+At once, they source local crew from Brazil's substantial talent base — a workforce shaped by decades of high-volume production for Globo and a growing feature film industry — negotiate gear rental or manage short-term import processes, arrange lodging that keeps the crew close to set, and construct a budget that accounts for Brazilian costs global producers routinely underestimate: the required 13th-month salary for any locally employed crew, the transport premiums imposed by distance, and the seasonal price spikes around Carnival and New Year.

 Production: Keeping the Machine Running on Brazilian Time

 Once cameras roll, the fixer becomes the production's operational nerve center on the ground.
-They maintain live communication with permit authorities, manage relationships with location owners and neighboring residents, coordinate local crew, and absorb disruptions as they surface — a tropical downpour flooding a Rio street set, a noise complaint from residents near a São Paulo night shoot, a boat engine failure during a transfer to a remote Amazon location, or a last-minute change to a street-closure window imposed by the Prefeitura.
-They translate in real time, linguistically and culturally, explaining Brazilian work rhythms to a visiting director accustomed to different norms and articulating the production's technical requirements to Portuguese-speaking vendors and officials who may never have worked with an international crew.
-On documentary productions shooting in sensitive environments — favela communities, indigenous territories, areas affected by deforestation — the fixer's existing relationships and cultural sensitivity often determine whether the crew captures meaningful footage or leaves with nothing.
+They keep live communication with permit authorities, manage relationships with location owners and neighboring residents, set up local crew, and absorb disruptions as they surface — a tropical downpour flooding a Rio street set, a noise complaint from residents near a São Paulo night shoot, a boat engine failure during a transfer to a remote Amazon location, or a last-minute change to a street-closure window imposed by the Prefeitura.
+They translate in real time, linguistically and culturally, explaining Brazilian work rhythms to a visiting director accustomed to different norms and articulating the production's tech needs to Portuguese-speaking vendors and officials who may never have worked with a global crews.
+On documentary shoots in sensitive environments — favela communities, indigenous areas, areas affected by deforestation — the fixer's existing relationships and cultural sensitivity often determine whether the crew captures meaningful footage or leaves with nothing.

 Administrative and Legal Compliance

-Brazil's administrative requirements for international productions are among the most demanding in Latin America.
-Foreign crew members require specific visa categories (the VITEM II for technical work), and the approval process involves the Ministry of Labor.
-Equipment imported temporarily needs detailed customs documentation, and Brazilian customs processing times are unpredictable — productions that miscalculate can lose days waiting for gear to clear.
-ANCINE administers the Audiovisual Fund and oversees incentive mechanisms including the Rouanet Law, each with its own eligibility criteria and compliance documentation.
-Local crew hired under Brazilian law are entitled to CLT protections including mandatory benefits, 13th-month salary, and FGTS contributions — obligations that international producers rarely anticipate.
-The fixer coordinates all of this, working with Brazilian accountants, customs brokers (despachantes), and legal advisors to keep the production compliant while shielding the creative team from paperwork.
-For productions pursuing ANCINE incentives, the fixer typically manages the documentation trail that proves eligibility, tracks spending thresholds, and ensures every filing deadline is met.
+Brazil's administrative needs for global shoots are among the most demanding in Latin America.
+Foreign crew members need specific visa types (the VITEM II for tech work).
+The approval process involves the Ministry of Labor.
+Gear imported short-term needs detailed customs records.
+Brazilian customs processing times are unpredictable — shoots that miscalculate can lose days waiting for gear to clear.
+ANCINE administers the Audiovisual Fund and oversees incentive mechanisms including the Rouanet Law, each with its own eligibility criteria and compliance records.
+Local crew hired under Brazilian law are entitled to CLT protections including required gains, 13th-month salary, and FGTS inputs — obligations that global producers rarely expect.
+The fixer sets up all of this, working with Brazilian accountants, customs brokers (despachantes), and legal advisors to keep the production compliant while shielding the creative team from forms.
+For shoots pursuing ANCINE incentives, the fixer mostly manages the records trail that proves eligibility, tracks spending thresholds, and makes sure each filing deadline is met.

 ACT 03